StephenBanbury/jekyll-blank-template/_posts/2019-03-10-week-four-critical-reflection.markdown

 ---
 layout: post
-title: Personal Case Study
+title: Week four - Critical Reflection
 published: true
 ---

 Keeping my Personal Case Study under five minutes was not easy.
-I look at the content, watch the video, and cannot help but think it's too light, in particular, on _depth of analysis_ and _self-criticism_.
-This was, in large part, down to having to continually cut my content in order to fit within the time limit, and maybe not cutting as well as I could have.
-If I had spoken faster then I could have fit more in without losing too much in terms of it being comfortable to listen to, assuming this has some importance.
+I now look at the content, watch the video, and cannot help but think it's perhaps too light, in particular, on _depth of analysis_ and _self-criticism_.
+This was in large part down to having to continually cut my content in order to fit within the time limit, and maybe not cutting as well as I could have.
+Of course, if I had spoken faster then I could have fit more in, possibly without losing too much in terms of it being comfortable to listen to.
 In the end my video editing skills, which were non-existent before this, and not much better now, have prevented me from finding the perfect level of conciseness.
-I've certainly learned a lot about how to approach - or how **not** to approach - such a task and will be better for it next time.
+However, I certainly have learned a lot about how to approach - or how **not** to approach - such a task and will be better for it next time.

-Below is a version embellished with a little extra contenct.
-The original can be seen [here](https://www.youtube.com/watch?v=vlmEWzEE1oU).
+Below is the essence of my Personal Case Study.
+The video can be seen [here](https://www.youtube.com/watch?v=vlmEWzEE1oU).
 <br>

 ------